-Measured radiation patterns at 3 GHz for H- and V-polarizations of the unit cell on a $\lambda/2$ ground plane to minimize the possibility of grating lobes were conducted.
-The copolarization and cross-polarization radiation patterns of the unit-cell antenna were calculated using all Ludwig definitions for both polarizations.
-Fig. 16 shows that for the H-polarization, the Ludwig 2-I gives the lower cross polarization compared with others.
-For V-polarization, lowest cross-polarization level is obtained by using Ludwig 2-II, as shown in Fig. 17.
-The induced error by improper definitions was calculated and presented in Table V after normalizing all cross-polarization values to the lowest value obtained by using the proper definition.
-From Table V, the difference between them looks to be of the order of 7 or 12 dB.
-By further analyzing the cross-polarization radiation patterns of the dualpolarized element antenna, it is obvious that the E- and H-planes would not show the maximum values of the cross polarization.
-However, in the diagonal plane, the differences in cross-polarization levels are clearly identified by the plots in Figs. 16 and 17.
+Measured radiation patterns at 3.0 GHz for H- and Vpolarizations of the unit cell on a $\lambda/2$ ground plane to minimize the possibility of grating lobes were conducted.
+The co- and cross-polarization radiation patterns of the unit-cell antenna were calculated using all Ludwig definitions for both polarizations.
+Fig. 16 shows that for the H-polarization the Ludwig 2-I gives the lower cross polarization compared to others.
+For V-polarization, lowest cross-polarization level is obtained by using Ludwig 2-II as shown in Fig. 17.
+The induced error by improper definitions were calculated and presented in Table V after normalize all cross-polarization values to the lowest value obtained by suing the proper definition.
+From the table, the difference between them looks to be of the order of 7 dB or 12 dB.
+By further analyzing the crosspolarization radiation patterns of the dual-polarized element antenna, it is obvious that the E- and H-planes would not show the maximum values of the cross-polarization.
+However, in the diagonal plane, the differences in cross-polarization levels clearly identifiable by the plots in Figs. 16 and 17.